louispires/oura-v2-custom-component/README.md

 ### Historical Data Loading

-On **first setup**, the integration automatically fetches historical data (default: 14 days) to populate your dashboards immediately.
+On **first setup**, the integration automatically fetches historical data (default: 3 months) to populate your dashboards immediately.
 This means:

 ✅ **Instant dashboard population** - Your charts show data from day one
 ✅ **No waiting period** - See trends and patterns immediately
 ✅ **One-time fetch** - Historical data is only loaded once during initial setup
-✅ **Configurable** - Choose 1-90 days of history based on your needs
+✅ **Configurable** - Choose 1-48 months of history based on your needs (up to 4 years)

 After the initial historical load, the integration fetches only new data during regular updates (every 5 minutes by default), keeping API usage minimal.